Ambient noise could be your next multi-factor authentication token

 Sure, it isn’t going to replace numerical tokens or dongles altogether, but it could be used as an additional factor or risk assessment technique.

-Futurae recently won 130,000 Swiss francs (which are almost exactly equivalent to US dollars right now) from the local Venture Kick competition; the company plans to use the cash to bring Sound-Proof from demo form to commercial product.Featured Image: Getty Images / Mike Powles
+Futurae recently won 130,000 Swiss francs (which are almost exactly equivalent to U.S. dollars right now) from the local Venture Kick competition; the company plans to use the cash to bring Sound-Proof from demo form to commercial product.Featured Image: Getty Images / Mike Powles

 0